tidev/titanium-docs/docs/guide/Titanium_SDK/README.md

 # Titanium SDK

 The Titanium SDK helps you to build native cross-platform mobile application using JavaScript and the Titanium API, which abstracts the native APIs of the mobile platforms.
 Titanium empowers you to create immersive, full-featured applications, featuring over 80% code reuse across mobile apps.
-Axway licenses Titanium under the Apache 2 license and is free for both personal and commercial use.
+TiDev licenses Titanium under the OSI approved Apache Public License (Version 2) and is free for both personal and commercial use.

 ## Chapters